 The aluminum cracker plates as detailed in the plans shall be securely tied in place and shall be coated or otherwise treated to minimize their potential reaction with wet concrete.
 In lieu of chamfer strips at horizontal and vertical edges, radii may be used.
 Prior to slipforming, the Contractor shall verify proper operation of the vibrators using a mechanical measuring device subject to approval by the Engineer.

 The top portion of the joint shall be sawcut as shown in the details for the Concrete Parapet Slipforming Option.
 Sawing of the joints shall commence as soon as the concrete has hardened sufficiently to permit sawing without excessive raveling.
-All joints shall be sawed to the full thickness before uncontrolled shrinkage cracking takes place but no later than 8 hours after concrete placement.
+All joints shall be sawed to the full thickness before uncontrolled shrinkage cracking takes place, but no later than 8 hours after concrete placement.
 The sawcut shall be approximately 3/8 in.
 (10 mm) wide and shall be performed with a power circular concrete saw.
 The joints shall be sealed with an approved polyurethane sealant, conforming to ASTM C 920, Type S, Grade NS, Class 25, Use T, to a minimum depth of 1/2 in.
 (12 mm), with surface preparation and installation according to the manufacturer’s written instructions.
-Cork, hemp or other compressible material may be used as a backer.
+Cork, hemp, or other compressible material may be used as a backer.
 The sawcut will not require chamfered edges.

 Ends of the parapet shall be formed and the forms securely braced.
 When slipforming of parapets with cross sectional discontinuities such as light standards, junction boxes or other embedded appurtenances except for name plates, is allowed, the parapet shall be formed for a minimum distance of 4 ft (1.2 m) on each side of the discontinuity.